ga-curriculum/data-management-in-ai-projects/microlesson-03/README.md

 By the end of this lesson, learners will be able to:

-- Differentiate between Data Warehouses, Data Lakes, and Data Mesh.
+- Differentiate between Data Warehouses, Data Lakes, and Data Mesh architectures.
-- Apply a decision-making framework to choose the right data repository for a given use case.
+- Apply a decision-making framework to select an appropriate data repository for a given use case.
-- Implement hands-on coding exercises to compare data storage formats and simulate federated queries in a Data Mesh architecture.
+- Demonstrate repository trade-offs through hands-on exercises comparing storage formats and federated queries.

 ## **What is a Data Repository?**